Notice of Privacy Practices

 - detecting or preventing healthcare fraud and abuse.

-- Appointment Reminders/Treatment Alternatives - We may use and disclose your PHI to remind you of an appointment for treatment and medical care with us or to provide you information about treatment alternatives or other health-related benefits and services, such as information on how to stop smoking or lose weight.
+We may use and disclose your PHI to remind you of an appointment for treatment and medical care with us or to provide you with information regarding treatment alternatives or other health-related benefits and services, such as information on how to stop smoking or lose.

-- As Required by Law - If federal, state, and/or local law requires a use or disclosure of your PHI, we may use or disclose your PHI information to the extent that the use or disclosure complies with the law and is limited to the requirements of the law.
+If federal, state, and/or local law requires a use or disclosure of your PHI, we may use or disclose your PHI information to the extent that the use or disclosure complies with such law and is limited to the requirements of such law.
 If two or more laws or regulations governing the same use or disclosure conflict, we will comply with the more restrictive laws or regulations.

-- Public Health Activities - We may disclose your PHI to a public health authority to prevent or control disease, injury, or disability.
-We may disclose your PHI to the Food and Drug Administration (FDA) to ensure the quality, safety or effectiveness of products or services under the jurisdiction of the FDA.
+We may disclose your PHI to a public health authority for the purpose of preventing or controlling disease, injury, or disability.
+We may disclosure your PHI to the Food and Drug Administration (FDA) to ensure the quality, safety or effectiveness products or services under the jurisdiction of the FDA.

-- Victims of Abuse and Neglect - We may disclose your PHI to a local, state, or federal government authority, including social services or a protective services agency authorized by law to receive such reports if we have a reasonable belief of abuse, neglect or domestic violence.
+We may disclose your PHI to a local, state, or federal government authority, including social services or a protective services agency authorized by law authorized by law to receive such reports if we have a reasonable belief of abuse, neglect or domestic violence.

-- Judicial and Administrative Proceedings - We may disclose your PHI in judicial and administrative proceedings, as well as in response to:
+We may disclose your PHI in judicial and administrative proceedings.
+We may also disclose it in response to the following:

 - administrative tribunal